Written English Requirement

 c.
 Advanced Placement (AP) English Examinations (fulfills the requirement for associate and bachelor’s degrees)

-NOTE: Excelsior College does not accept the CLEP General Examination in English Composition with Essay toward this requirement.
+NOTE: Excelsior University does not accept the CLEP General Examination in English Composition with Essay toward this requirement.

 2. College course work: